 For many, back pain can be debilitating.
 Back pain can happen from sitting for too long, overdoing it in your favourite active hobbies or previous injuries.
-Many physios or chiropractors advise their patients to take up yoga or Pilates to improve core strength and for injury prevention.
+Many physios or chiropractors advise their patients to take up yoga or Pilates to improve core strength, for pain relief and injury prevention.

 If you need to sit all day, you can do yoga stretches at your desk.
-Even taking a few minutes break can benefit your back.
+Even taking a few minutes break can benefit your back and relieve pain in the back.
 We will be offering a series of desk yoga stretches that are no longer than 3 minutes soon.
 It’s a beneficial habit to get into.

 Yoga Poses For Back Pain